zarpafantasma/corpus_rythmos/IV- Narrative_Works/RTM_UFF_Ghost_Projects_(LAB_P5)/RTM-UFF_01_en-US_AETHER_RETURN.md

 ### 3.1 The Quantum Vacuum

 Quantum field theory (QFT) reveals that the vacuum is far from empty.
-It is the ground state of all quantum fields—a seething foam of virtual particles, field fluctuations, and zero-point energy.
+It is the ground state of all quantum fields, a seething foam of virtual particles, field fluctuations, and zero-point energy.

 **Zero-Point Energy:** Every quantum harmonic oscillator has minimum energy: